venkadeshwaran77/html_css_javascript_miniprojects/README.md

-# 100 Projects In 100 Days - HTML, CSS & JavaScript
+#  Mini Projects in  - HTML, CSS & JavaScript

 Welcome to the repository for 100+ mini web projects using HTML, CSS, and JavaScript.
 This collection serves as a comprehensive resource for developers of all levels to practice their skills, explore new techniques, and get inspired by a wide range of web projects.
 Consider this as the ideal companion if you want to embark on the 100 Days of Code journey and challenge yourself.